-Unlike some other white hat link building techniques where you can cold-pitch a blogger, you need to have some sort of a relationship prior to this one.
+Unlike some other white hat cannabis link building techniques where you can cold-pitch a blogger, you need to have some sort of a relationship prior to this one.

 - Start with bloggers and companies to which you gave testimonials.

-- Be careful when approaching all others and focus on people with whom you already have working relationship.
+- Be careful when approaching all others and focus on people with whom you already have a working relationship.

 - Focus on companies that are within your industry or in a shoulder niche.
 The link needs to be relevant.

-Links through relationships
+Cannabis links through relationships

 Now, have in mind that I am not referring to a direct pitch.

-This is something quite different.
+This is something entirely different.

-As time goes by you will create your own set of contacts.
+As time goes by, you will create your own set of contacts.
 Most of them will be closely connected to your industry or working within it.

-When you create a post, that you wish to rank higher in Google, you can gently promote it among your warm contacts.
+When you create a post that you wish to rank higher in Google, you can gently promote it among your warm contacts.

-Of course, you can always just share it on social media but that’s not the point.
+Of course, you can always just share it on social media, but that’s not the point.